This hour of the Rush Limbaugh program on the EIB network dedicated to all of those of you never listening to the program ever again.

 I was optimistic about that.

-I've I've I've been optimistic a lot of times, and I continue to be, but my optimism hasn't been rewarded, but it's not turned me into a pessimist either.
+I've been optimistic a lot of times, and I continue to be, but my optimism hasn't been rewarded, but it's not turned me into a pessimist either.

-Uh, but uh we're we're down to nitty-gritty time here.
+I continue to have hope, but we're down to nitty-gritty time here.

 The demographic shifts in the country, the all-out assault on our culture, civilization, way of life is serious and real.

-And we're nearing a point where uh the whole concept of Western civilization is going to become minority thought in the nation that pretty much established it and supported it, went to war to preserve it.
+And we're nearing a point where the whole concept of Western civilization is going to become minority thought in the nation that pretty much established it and supported it, went to war to preserve it.

 It's scary.